-For PM-DNP students, omit the RCF name and Projected Clinical Bound date..
+For PM-DNP students, omit the RCF name and Projected Clinical Bound date. and include "Projected DNP Intensive date" in place of "Projected Clinical Bound date".

 Please refer to the Banyan Tree 101 (BT101) course for details on creating an email signature on your PC.
 Students may need to consult a user's manual for creating an email signature on other devices (smartphones, tablets, mobile devices, etc.).
 Should you include any additional information or content, it must appear after the signature and be of a professional nature.
 Consider that the entire signature will be included in all correspondence sent via email.